io-oa/GaTe/README.md

 A simple survivors-like made for a group project part of an Application Software course
 ### How to run
  - Download GaTe.exe and GaTe.pck
- - Move the files to one folder
+ - Move the files to one directory
  - Run GaTe.exe
 ### Applied Computer Science 2024
 - Oskar Weber